michaelnicholls/zparams_demo/README.md

   New classes need to be added to the master table by using the ZPARAM_CLASSES binding, either as a Fiori app, or in Preview mode in ADT.

 ## The end user Fiori app
-This app, named ZCLASS_PARAMS, is based on a list item and object page.
+This app, named ZCLASS_PARAMS, is based on a list item and object page, which also has a table of outputs.